CruGlobal/mpdx-react/README.md

 ## Directory Structure

 This project uses the Next.js 12 Pages Router, which you can learn more about [here](https://nextjs.org/docs/pages).
 Next.js provides a file-based router, so the directory structure the filenames of pages in the `pages/` directory determines their URL.
 For example, `pages/accountLists/[accountListId]/reports/expectedMonthlyTotal.page.tsx` will handle URLs like `/accountLists/01234567-89ab-cdef-0123-456789abcdef/reports/expectedMonthlyTotal`.
 The page is rendered on the server as HTML so that the user can see the content and not a blank page while React and the page's components load.
-Onces the JavaScript loads and the page "hydrates", the page will be interactive.
+Once the JavaScript loads and the page "hydrates", the page will be interactive.
 You can learn more about hydration in React [here](https://react.dev/reference/react-dom/client/hydrateRoot).

 `pages/_app.page.tsx` is a wrapper for all pages and contains setup for various React context providers that the application uses.